druedaro/sprint7-movie-app/README.md

-# Sprint 7 Project# Budget Calculator
+# Sprint 7 Project - Budget Calculator# Sprint 7 Project - Budget Calculator

-Un proyecto React moderno con TypeScript, configurado con las mejores prácticas y tecnologías actuales.A modern React application for creating professional budget estimates for digital marketing and web development projects.
+A modern React application to consume a Star Wars API.
+It fetches and displays a list of starships, with a separate detail view available for each item.
+The main goal is to demonstrate skills in handling asynchronous data from an external API and rendering it effectively in a user interface.